Prenuptial agreements explained

 • There's a significant disparity in income or assets between partners

-• You want to clarify financial expectations before marriage
+• Some people want to clarify financial expectations before marriage

 • One party is concerned about potential disputes over property settlement